phetsims/expression-exchange/doc/implementation-notes.md

 classes ExpressionNode and ExpressionOverlayNode, provide the view to the user.

 There is a control that exists on every screen where the user creates and manipulates expressions that allows the user to create coin terms by clicking and dragging.
-This is similar to what has been called a "tool box" in other PhET simulations, but since it doesn't create tools, this name didn't seem appropriate.
+This is similar to what has been called a "toolbox" in other PhET simulations, but since it doesn't create tools, this name didn't seem appropriate.
 The term "coin term creator box" was a bit verbose, so the boxes are referred to in most places simply as a "creator box", e.g. the factory method "createExploreScreenCreatorBox".